 Gettysburg area garage gets much needed floor face-lift

-This Gettysburg area project came about due to numerous failings of the concrete floor.
-Some issues were cosmetic; others more functional.
+This Gettysburg, Pennsylvania area coatings project came about due to numerous failings of the concrete floor in the garage.
+Some issues were cosmetic; others more functional (see pictures below).

-- Second, the floors porosity made the surface difficult to keep clean and soak in of fluids impossible to stop.
+- Second, the concrete floor's porosity made the surface difficult to keep clean and soak in of fluids impossible to stop.
 An accident by the puppy dogs were not easy to clean up and masking odors trapped in the concrete was not easy.
 This problem would only grow worse over time as the top of the concrete wore down.

-Our decorative chip, epoxy/polyaspartic urethane coatings were a great fix for all the problems above.
+Our decorative chip, epoxy/polyaspartic coatings were a great fix for all the problems above.

-When Steve (our former PA territory manager) visited the home, he explained how our crews could remove the metal strip in the floor’s control joint (zip strips, metal or plastic, are placed during the original pour to create the stress point for any cracking due to the curing process’ shrinking).
-After removal, they would fill the joint with an epoxy joint filler, specifically designed to work with the main coating system.
+When Steve (our former PA territory manager) visited the home, he explained how our crews could remove the metal strip in the floor’s control joint (zip strips, metal or plastic, are placed during the original pour to create the stress point for any cracking due to the concrete curing process’ shrinking).
+After removal, the crew would fill the joint with an epoxy joint filler, specifically designed to work with the main coating system.

 Steve used a hardness testing kit to determine the concrete surface was harder than it appeared.
 Our crews always ensure they properly prepare the floor’s surface, but knowing ahead that the concrete is harder than normal saves time by starting our mechanical diamond grinders with diamond impregnated tooling designed for harder concrete.

-Coatings were no problem.
+Coating this residential garage was no problem.
 Applied in our normal two days, one of our Mechanicsburg based crews was able to coat this garage floor just 13 days after visiting for the quote (this quick turnaround really depends upon time of year, as we are sometimes booked 6 weeks out for all of our crews).